 Robert Penn supports National Beanpole Week 2018 see below

 National Beanpole Week 2018 will celebrate Britain’s coppiced woodlands, the animals and plants that live in them, the coppice workers who look after them and the beanpoles and other coppice wood products they produce.

-Join in and do your bit to secure the future of Britain’s coppiced woodlands - come along to a Beanpole Week event and switch to eco-friendly coppiced beanpoles.
+Join in and do your bit to secure the future of Britain’s coppiced woodlands - come along to a Beanpole Week event or find a local Beanpole supplier and switch to eco-friendly coppiced beanpoles.

 And visit www.coppice-products.co.uk to find yourself some coppiced beanpoles for your garden or allotment (click on ‘directory’ for a listing of suppliers who sell coppiced beanpoles and other coppice wood products).

 Carry on surfing or contact us to find out more.

 Monty Don supports National Beanpole week.
 We asked Monty if he would support National Beanpole week , we were pleased and grateful to receive his reply: “Beanpoles are useful.
 Beanpoles are beautiful.
 Beanpoles are completely sustainable.
 What is more every beanpole we use in our gardens contributes to the conservation of the rich but fragile coppice ecosystem. “- Monty Don

 Monty along with other TV presenters have shown there support over the years